 This taught me an important lesson.
 Communication is a real skill, and you should always double check that you are on the same page with your line manager for the big-ticket items.
 And this is how the system below was born.

+Don’t wait for your performance review meeting to check how you are doing.
 Set up a monthly self-meeting in your calendar.
 The idea is to block 1 hour per month to review your objectives.
 Then go through them careful with the following checklist:

 - Am I on track?